StackStorm/st2-packages-builder/README.md

 docker ps                                     # view container list docker exec st2packages-centos6test_1 bash    # connect to the test container which contains packages
 ```

+Packages can be found in `/tmp/st2-packages`.
+See [this](https://github.com/StackStorm/st2-packages#usage) for more info.